Clinical Outcomes With The All-laser Lasik Technology Suite

 What is truly most impressive, though, is the large number of really happy patients and the very tiny number of unhappy patients.
 And as all refractive surgeons know, unhappy patients not only require significantly more of a practice's time and resources, they are also corrosive to the enjoyment of what we do, which is make people's lives significantly better with a single intervention.
 The All-Laser LASIK suite allows me to improve patients lives day in, day out, without worry.

-Robert K. Maloney, MD, MA (Oxon), is one of the Directors of the Maloney-Shamie Vision Institute in West Los Angeles, CA, and clinical professor of ophthalmology at University of California, Los Angeles.
+Robert K. Maloney, MD, MA (Oxon), is one of the Directors of the Maloney-Shamie-Hura Vision Institute in West Los Angeles, CA, and clinical professor of ophthalmology at University of California, Los Angeles.
 Support for this column is provided by an educational grant from AMO.